NIHR INSIGHT Programme for the West Midlands

 The programme is delivered in collaboration with NHS and local authority partners and is available to newly qualified or early career healthcare, social workers and public health professionals (excluding medical and dental professionals).

-The current application deadline is Monday 12 May 2025.
+The current application deadline is Monday 30 March 2026 at 10:00am.

 About the Programme